raspberrypilearning/laser-tripwire/worksheet.md

 1. Place your container near a doorway and then affix the laser pointer to the wall, so the beam is focused down the straw.
 1. Now run the code and test your laser tripwire.

+## Using a sound file and a speaker

+1. If you have a speaker that you can plug into your Raspberry Pi, you can get your program to play a scary sound instead of sounding a buzzer.

+1. First you'll need to choose an appropriate sound file.
+[This site](http://soundbible.com/royalty-free-sounds-1.html) has lots of sounds that you can use, and [this one](http://soundbible.com/71-Dog-Growling-And-Barking.html) is particularly appropriate.
+Once you have your sound you can use it in your program.

+1. To play the sound with Python, you'll need to use the `pygame` library.
+Add this line below your `gpiozero` import.

+    ``` python
+    import pygame
+    ```
+1. Next you need to `initialise` pygame and it's sound mixer.

+    ``` python
+    pygame.init()
+    pygame.mixer.init()
+    ```
+1. The sound file you used needs to be loaded up by your script.
+You can give it any name you like, just make sure you get the filename correct.
+You'll also need the length of the sound clip.

+    ``` python
+    growl = pygame.mixer.Sound('growl.mp3')
+    length = growl.get_length()
+    ```
+1. Now, within the `while True:` loop, you can play the sound file instead of making the buzzer sound, and have it stop once the sound has finished playing.

+    ``` python
+    while True:
+        sleep(0.1)
+        if ldr.value < 0.5:  # adjust this to make the circuit more or less sensitive
+            growl.play()
+            sleep(length)
+            growl.stop()

+    ```
+1. Have a play with different sounds to get the one that is most appropriate for your environment.
+Maybe you could use this on Halloween with a [witch's cackle](http://soundbible.com/33-Evil-Laugh-Cackle.html), to catch the kids *trick or treating*.

 ## What Next?
 - Maybe you could try having a look at [Getting Started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/), and have the tripwire tweet you when it is triggered.